fortfall/json_kit/README.md

 # {"name": "Jack", "age": 33, "job": 0, "hobbies": ["Swimming", "Video Games", "Fishing"]}
 ```

-#### Use RefJSONEncoder to deserialize and preserve customized class reference
+#### Use RefJSONEncoder to serialize and preserve customized class reference
   * implement \_\_hash\_\_ and \_\_eq\_\_ for class to preserve its references
   * built-in collecionts such list/dict/set/tuple's references are not preserved
 ```python